 Research focus is on neurodevelopment of pre-term children, children with Cerebral palsy, and Autism.

-Musculoskeletal and Sports Rehabilitation
+Musculoskeletal and Sports Rehabilitation (CHESM)

-This research focuses on osteoarthritis, osteoporosis and knee and hip injuries with the aim being to reduce the burden of these conditions through conservative, non-drug therapies.
+The Centre for Health, Exercise & Sports Medicine's research focuses on osteoarthritis, osteoporosis and knee and hip injuries with the aim being to reduce the burden of these conditions through conservative, non-drug therapies.
 It includes aspects of biomechanics and movement examining the mechanical interaction between bone and soft tissue during movement in healthy and pathological populations.

 Acute Cardiorespiratory Rehabilitation